ohsu-qin/qiprofile/doc/source/development.rst

 * Commit git changes early and often.
 The commit message is a concise, meaningful, readable change description.
 The message begins with a capital letter and ends with a period, e.g.::

       Add a bolus arrival bar to the intensity chart.

   rather than::

       change intensity chart

   If a git comment is longer than one sentence, then the commit probably should have been broken out into several commits.

 * Version numbers follow a one-based *major*\ .\ *minor*\ .\ *patch* format.
+  The version numbering scheme loosely follows the SemVer_ standard, as
+  follows:

-  The version numbering scheme loosely follows the SemVer_ standard.
-The major version is incremented at the initiation of a substantial new public feature set.
-The minor version is incremented when there is a backward-compatible functionality change.
-The patch version is incremented when there is a backward-compatible refactoring or bug fix.
+  - The major version is incremented at the initiation of a substantial new public feature set.

+  - The minor version is incremented when a complementary feature is introduced or a non-backward-compatible change is made to an existing feature.

+  - The patch version is incremented when there is a backward-compatible refactoring or bug fix.

-  The major version number is 0 for proof-of-concept releases, 1 for releases leading to initial public availability.
-Minor and patch version numbers begin at 1 rather than 0.
+  - The major version number is 0 for proof-of-concept releases, 1 for the intial alpha review public release.

+  - Minor and patch version numbers begin at 1 rather than 0.

 * Add a new version as follows:

   * Add a short version theme description to ``History.rst``.

   * Increment the ``package.json`` version attribute.

   * Check in all tested changes.

   * Rebase, test and merge the branch as described above.
     You should now be on the ``master`` branch.

   * Set a git tag with a ``v`` prefix, e.g.::

         git tag v2.1.2

   * Update the server::

         git push --tags

   * Periodically delete unused local and remote branches.
 Exercise care when deleting a stale remote branch.
 See the
     `Pro Git Book`_ `Deleting Remote Branches`_ section for details.

 **********
 Deployment